Case Study: 210 houses & care home, East Dorset District Council

 Result

-The proposals were unanimously approved by East Dorset District Council Planning Committee in September 2015.
+The proposals were unanimously approved by East Dorset District Council Planning Committee.

 Case Studies